 “The Fulbright Research Scholarship will provide crucial funding for my dissertation project over the next year,” he said.
 “In addition, it will allow me to tap the vast experience inherent in the Fulbright alumni network.”

-Kate McGinn of McLean, a May graduate in commerce with a concentration in finance in the McIntire School of Commerce, will research Hungary's benefit economy at the University of Szeged, defining it and assess citizen views on the purpose of business in post-communist countries.
+Kate McGinn of McLean, a May graduate in commerce with a concentration in finance in the McIntire School of Commerce, will make a documentary about the impact of Hungarian right-wing populism on the country’s Roma minority group, in conjunction with the Theater and Film University and the Central European University in Budapest, Hungary.

 McGinn was student director of HackCville; a member of 2015-18 Class Council and a 2019 Trustee; and she worked for Housing and Residence Life.
 She was a recipient of the 2019 Sky Alland Scholarship and a Royster Lawton Fellowship.
 A graduate of McLean High School, she will pursue an offer at Makena Capital Management, a Silicon-Valley-based investment management firm, and eventually start her own company or join a social enterprise’s founding team within the education realm.